-In March 1862, after the Confederate army had captured parts of New Mexico and Arizona from Texas, the governor sent by the Confederate president to rule wrote a command to his subordinates.
+In March 1862, after the Confederate army had captured parts of New Mexico and Arizona, the governor sent by the Confederate president to rule wrote a command to his subordinates.
 The command told what his policy would be towards some of the non-white populations of the Southwest.

 Governor John Baylor’s soldiers had been skirmishing with Native Americans as they had advanced.
 Now some of those nations wanted to meet with the Confederates to arrange a peace treaty.
 Baylor wrote to his military subordinate about the meeting:

 “You will use all means to persuade the Apaches or any tribe to come for the purpose of making peace…and when you get them together kill all the grown Indians and take the children prisoners and sell them to defray the expense.”
 He demanded that his soldiers “allow no Indian to escape.”
 Baylor told his underling that the Confederacy had a policy of “extermination” of “these cursed pests.”1

 When on March 10 the main Confederate army in the territory occupied Santa Fe, the territorial capital and a Latino cultural center, it accomplished a two decades-old Texas dream of conquering New Mexico.
 The Confederates’ movement had been so slowed by harassment by Nuevo Mexicano cavalry, however, that they allowed the few dozen Union troops in the city to evacuate or destroy most supplies.
 One Confederate colonel complained of the “numerous parties of Mexicans in the employ of the enemy rendering it dangerous” for the Texans to even send messages between commanders.